 Roblox's creator economy has exploded during my tenure.
 In 2024, creators earned $923 million, up 25% from the previous year.
 The top 1,000 developers made an average of $820,000, representing 570% growth since 2019.
 I designed the educational foundations that help new creators enter this economy.
 My work on New User Education addressed the full spectrum of creator maturity, from complete beginners to professional game developers managing teams.

 The combined impact shows in adoption metrics and external validation.
-Studio's modernized collaboration tools support thousands of professional game development teams, while the safety infrastructure earned acknowledgment from organizations like the Family Online Safety Institute.
+Studio's collaboration tools support thousands of professional game development teams, while the safety infrastructure earned acknowledgment from organizations like the Family Online Safety Institute.

 I was tasked with building the bridge between imagination and creation.
 In 10 essential lessons, we unlocked the creative potential of an entire generation, transforming the very first moments a creator opens Studio into the start of their game development journey.